rhilconsultants/HELM-ArgoCD-Lab/Lab3/Lab3_part2.md

     ```

    - Update all the Section that contains {{ .Release.Name }} to {{ .Release.Name }}-2
-   - Edit the service.yaml file, change the selecto, as following:
+   - Edit the service.yaml file, change the selector section, as following:

      ```YAML
      ...